-I’m really tired of snow and I was dying for a way to liven up my classroom a bit and give it more of a spring feel.
+I’m really tired of snow (welcome to Michigan — snow almost year-round!) and I was dying for a way to liven up my classroom a bit and give it more of a spring feel.
 I could have gone with flowers, but I wanted something that my boys would be okay with.
-So, I went with kites.
+So, I went with kites detailing word knowledge.
 That’s spring, right?

 We had been discussing using a thesaurus and expanding our word knowledge with antonyms and synonyms.
 For some reason my kids this year could really use some practice with finding words in the dictionary so I thought this activity would give them extra practice with that too.